The Best DASH Diet Chicken Recipe: Heart-Healthy Meatball Wraps

 Instructions

 - Prepare the Meatballs (Prep-Ahead Step): In a medium bowl, combine the ground chicken, no-salt-added breadcrumbs, onion powder, garlic powder, and black pepper.
 Mix gently with your hands until just combined.
 Roll the mixture into 12 small meatballs.
-Cook in a non-stick skillet over medium heat, turning occasionally, until browned and cooked through (165°F / 74°C), about 8-10 minutes.
-Allow to cool completely.
-This can be done up to 3 days in advance.
+Cook in a non-stick skillet over medium heat, turning occasionally, until browned and cooked through (165°F / 74°C), about 8 to 10 minutes.
+Allow the meatballs to cool completely at room temperature for no more than 2 hours, then refrigerate in an airtight container.
+The cooked meatballs can be prepared up to 3 days in advance.

 - Make the Yogurt-Dill Spread: In a small bowl, combine the non-fat Greek yogurt, fresh lemon juice, ¼ tsp black pepper, ⅛ tsp garlic powder, and chopped fresh dill.
 Stir until smooth.

 - Assemble the Wraps: Thinly slice the cooled meatballs.
 Lay the four tortillas flat.
-Briefly warm them for 10-15 seconds in a dry skillet or microwave to make them more pliable.
+Briefly warm them for 10 to 15 seconds in a dry skillet or microwave to make them more pliable.

 - Layer the Ingredients: Spread the yogurt-dill sauce evenly over each tortilla, leaving a ½-inch (1.25 cm) border.
 Top with a layer of baby spinach, followed by the sliced meatballs, grated cucumber, and diced red bell pepper.